background-image

 Professional Summary

-Dedicated and detail-oriented Orthodontic Dental Assistant with over 3 years of experience in providing exceptional patient care and supporting orthodontic procedures.
-Proven ability to manage patient records and assist with clinical operations, contributing to a positive patient experience.
+Dedicated and compassionate Orthodontic Dental Assistant with over 3 years of experience in assisting orthodontic procedures and providing exceptional patient care.
+Adept at managing patient records, maintaining equipment, and ensuring a positive patient experience.

 Key Skills